robitalec/ScaleInMultilayerNetworks/paper/manuscript.utf8.md

 <!-- TODO add? each ordinal network layer consisted of avg 380 fixes * ID -->

 The ordinal multilayer network generated from discrete time windows indicate within-year periods of increased caribou sociality.
-Edge overlap was higher in time windows 1, 6-11 and 15-20 than in time windows 2-5 and 12-15  (Figure \@ref(fig:temp) A).
-Time windows of higher edge overlap, between approximately October and May, had correspondingly higher graph strength compared to time windows of lower edge overlap, between approximately May and October (Figure \@ref(fig:temp) C).
+Edge overlap was higher in time windows 1, 6-11 and 15-20 than in time windows 2-5 and 12-15  (Figure <a href="#fig:temp">4</a> A).
+Time windows of higher edge overlap, between approximately October and May, had correspondingly higher graph strength compared to time windows of lower edge overlap, between approximately May and October (Figure <a href="#fig:temp">4</a> C).
 Graph strength peaked across the time series in periods 9 and 10.
 These results suggest that ordinal multilayer networks can effectively capture discrete time windows of aggregation and dissaggregation related to resource availability, and the importance of carefully selecting the temporal scale of analysis.

 <!-- TODO: reduce to this version -->